Bragg diffraction and the Iron crust of cold Neutron Stars: Introduction

 We here propose a direct test that might be performed as the catalog of X-ray sources expands, requiring the existence of a binary system composed of one such cooled-down neutron star with certain minimal assumptions that will be spelled out shortly, and an X-ray emitting companion.

 The canonical way of ascertaining the crystalline structure in a laboratory material is by exposing it to X-rays and studying the resulting diffraction pattern (it is not possible to directly observe neutron diffraction from Earth due to the neutron's short lifetime of about 15min).
-This textbook method works well even for fragmented crystals, for example a dust sample made of microcrystals can be made to produce a diffraction pattern.
+This textbook method works well even for fragmented crystals, for example a dust sample made of microcrystals can be made to produce a diffraction pattern that appears as characteristic diffraction rings~\citep{cullity}.

 The concept is the same in an astronomical context: the \textquotedblleft sample\textquotedblright\ is the neutron star whose crystalline crust is being examined, and one needs a beam powerful enough to detect it, after reflection on the star, in Earth or in a orbiting X-ray telescope.
 This stringent condition requires a very intense beam to be focused on the star and then reflected onto our direction.